The Benefits of Driving Electric Cars

 Shortly afterwards it will become even cheaper.
 It’s around this point that we expect mass adoption to hit, as discussed by Pod Point CEO Erik Fairbairn and Robert Llewellyn from Fully Charged.

 Tip: In Norway electric cars are often as cheap, or cheaper to buy than internal combustion engine cars, due to tax incentives.
 Despite other barriers (limited range of early models, infrastructure challenges, one of the world’s least hospitable environments for electric motoring) more than half of Norway’s new cars are electric.

 Electric cars are more convenient to own

-If you own a petrol car, your car is definitely not fuelling itself while you read this.
+If you own a petrol or diesel car, your car is definitely not fuelling itself while you read this.
 If you own an electric car, it may well be.